axxes8/CSE-212-Final-Project/Linked_list/Linked_list.md

     self.next = None
     self.prev = None
 ```
 Now we define an empty linked list by setting the head and tail to None.
-This is done in the LinkedList class
+This is done in the LinkedList class.

 ```python
 def __init__(self):